 What's the cost?

 Individual Session – $135

 What's the length of service?

 Depending on the nature of the presenting problem(s), sessions are normally held once a week for 55 minutes.
 Your initial appointment includes a comprehensive assessment and will be 60 minutes in length.

-Acceptable methods of payment are debit card and credit card.
-An invoice for services can be provided for you to submit to your insurance company for reimbursement.
+Acceptable methods of payment are cash, check, debit card, and credit card.
+I can provide an invoice for services for you to submit to your insurance company for reimbursement.Acceptable methods of payment are cash, check, debit card, and credit card.
+I can provide an invoice for services for you to submit to your insurance company for reimbursement.

 - Do I have mental health insurance benefits?